Physics-informed neural networks: Physics-informed neural networks for biology

+Note that since $u_{MLP}$ is a surrogate for the cell density, it may contain errors, particularly in regions where the PDE is not fully satisfied.
+Therefore, the reaction-diffusion equation may be solved numerically, for instance using a method-of-lines approach.

 Limitations

 Translation and discontinuous behavior are hard to approximate using PINNs.
+They fail when solving differential equations with slight advective dominance and hence asymptotic behaviour causes the method to fail.
+Such PDEs could be solved by scaling variables.

+This difficulty in training of PINNs in advection-dominated PDEs can be explained by the Kolmogorov n–width of the solution.

-They fail when solving differential equations with slight advective dominance.
-They also fail to solve a system of dynamical systems and hence has not been a success in solving chaotic equations.
-One of the reasons behind the failure of the regular PINNs is soft-constraining of Dirichlet and Neumann boundary conditions which pose multi-objective optimization problem.
-This requires the need for manually weighing the loss terms to be able to optimize.
-Another reason is getting optimization itself.
-Posing PDE solving as an optimization problems brings in all the problems that are faced in the world of optimization, the major one being getting stuck at a local optimum pretty often.
+They also fail to solve a system of dynamical systems and hence have not been a success in solving chaotic equations.
+One of the reasons behind the failure of regular PINNs is soft-constraining of Dirichlet and Neumann boundary conditions which pose a multi-objective optimization problem which requires manually weighing the loss terms to be able to optimize.

+More generally, posing the solution of a PDE as an optimization problem brings with it all the problems that are faced in the world of optimization, the major one being getting stuck in local optima.
+Specifically, it was shown that some of these local optima are connected to unstable solutions of a given PDE.